lowcoder-org/lowcoder/docs/build-apps/component-guides/drawer.md

 # Drawer

-In Openblocks, **Drawer** is an overlay sidebar to display information or perform operations, without interrupting the workflow on the main window.
+In Lowcoder, **Drawer** is an overlay sidebar to display information or perform operations, without interrupting the workflow on the main window.

 The following example builds a shopping cart using a drawer.